History of Manchester United F.C. (1945–1969): The Busby Babes

 One of the stars of the team was Duncan Edwards, who set the record as the youngest player ever to be capped for England when he played against Scotland at the age of 17 and 8 months.
 The record stood for more than 40 years before being broken in 1998 by Michael Owen, who would play for United more than a decade later.
 His legendary status is demonstrated by the fact that he placed sixth in a 1999 poll of Manchester United fans, asking them to name the top 50 United players of all time - despite his playing career lasting just five years and up to the age of 21.

 The Championship was defended successfully in 1957, with Tommy Taylor scoring 22 goals, Liam Whelan getting 26 and a young Bobby Charlton grabbing 10 goals.
 United also beat rivals Manchester City to win the 1956 Charity Shield and reached the FA Cup Final that season, but played without their goalkeeper Ray Wood for much of the game, eventually losing 2–1 to Aston Villa.

 United's first European match was a 2–0 win away to the Belgian champions Anderlecht.
 The return leg was played at Maine Road as Old Trafford did not have any floodlights, and United won 10–0.
 This is still their record victory in a European match.

-United then knocked out Borussia Dortmund and Athletic Bilbao having come back from two goals behind against Bilbao, before losing to Real Madrid in the semi-final.
+United then knocked out Borussia Dortmund and Atlético de Bilbao having come back from two goals behind against Bilbao, before losing to Real Madrid in the semi-final.